Cameron McConville: Supercars career

 An impressive part-time drive in the 1999 V8 Supercar championship saw the Holden Racing Team offer McConville an endurance co-drive, pairing up with the then championship leader Craig Lowndes.
 Together they finished in second place at the Bathurst 1000 race.
 This performance earned him a full-time contract with the newly expanded Rod Nash Racing for 2000.
 In 2001 he moved to the Sydney-based Lansvale racing team where he continued to impress in under-funded, less-developed machinery.
 He remained with the team until he was offered a contract with the Garry Rogers Motorsport outfit in 2004 after he was the outright winner of the Bathurst 24 hour race in 2002 in a Holden Monaro driving for the same team.
 The move to the Garry Rogers team proved fruitful for McConville when he took his first championship race win at Winton Raceway in 2004.
 In 2005 he took on team leader status at GRM with the departure of Garth Tander to the HSV dealer team.
 The following year, McConville was lured to Kees and Paul Weel's Supercheap Auto Racing outfit to pair with Greg Murphy after the retirement of Paul Weel in 2005.

-In 2007, Cameron began a new motorsport reporting role with Channel Ten, including co-hosting the Formula One coverage.
+In 2007, McConville began a new motorsport reporting role with Channel Ten, including co-hosting the Formula One coverage.

-In 2008, he joined up with his former boss Brad Jones to drive the number 14 Commodore after the team made the switch from Ford to Holden with the support of Walkinshaw Performance in the pursuit of better results.
+In 2008, McConville joined up with his former boss Brad Jones to drive the number 14 Commodore after the team made the switch from Ford to Holden with the support of Walkinshaw Performance in the pursuit of better results.
 WOW Sight and Sound soon signed on as McConville's major sponsor for the 2008 championship.
 McConville immediately highlighted the new relationship with an excellent third at the Adelaide 500.
-After two mixed seasons McConville announced his decision to step down from full-time racing at the end of the season, the announcement came soon after a nasty crash at the Phillip Island 500K.
-During the off-season it was also announced that McConville would not be returning to his on-screen role with Channel 10 and McConville set up a business franchise in tyre retailing.
+After two mixed seasons, McConville announced his decision to step down from full-time racing at the end of the season, the announcement came soon after a nasty crash at the Phillip Island 500K.
+During the off-season, it was also announced that McConville would not be returning to his on-screen role with Channel 10 and McConville set up a business franchise in tyre retailing.
 A change in V8 Supercar endurance race regulations made McConville hot property as a co-driver in 2010 and he was quickly announced as a co-driver for the Holden Racing Team.

 McConville stepped back into a race car at the 2010 Bathurst 12 Hour and co-drove a HSV R8 Tourer to third place.
 Subsequently, McConville picked up a drive in the 2010 Fujitsu V8 Supercar Series driving the Eggleston Motorsport Commodore which also enjoyed support from Holden Racing Team's parent organisation Walkinshaw Performance eager to get McConville additional racing prior to the 2010 endurance races.
 In the lead up to the 2010 Sucrogen Townsville 400, Lucas Dumbrell Motorsport announced that McConville would be replacing Daniel Gaunt in the team in the short term.